xekhas/xekhas/README.md

-- 👋 Hi, I’m Enake
+- Hi, I’m Enake
-- 👀 I’m interested in arts, beach, chess, crypto and programming
+- I’m interested in arts, beach, chess, crypto and programming
-- 🌱 I’m currently learning programming from the scratch
+- I’m currently learning programming from the scratch
-- 💞️ I’m looking to collaborate on anything thats worthwhile
+- I’m looking to collaborate on anything thats worthwhile
-- 📫 How to reach me @xekhas on twitter and instagram and phone +2348098981819
+- I cabe reached through the following @xekhas on twitter and instagram and phone +2348098981819

 <!---
 xekhas/xekhas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.